HDell/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- Express is a library used to easily build web applications.
+Express is made more flexible with routing and middleware.

 - [ ] Describe Middleware?

+- A middleware is a software implementation that gets that called in the middle of some other implementation.
+FOr example, a middleware can mutate an object before it arrives at a final method.
 - [ ] Describe a Resource?

+- A resource is data that gets sent to or from a server via HTTP protocols.

 - [ ] What can the API return to help clients know if a request was successful?

+- A status code (2xx).

 - [ ] How can we partition our application into sub-applications?

+- An app can be partitioned into sub-apps via routers.

 ## Minimum Viable Product